Skip to main content

 XDP Acceleration Requirements

 XDP (eXpress Data Path) processes packets at the NIC driver level, bypassing the kernel network stack.
-Using XDP with Cilium requires meeting ALL of the following conditions.
+To use XDP with Cilium, all of the following conditions must be met.

 RequirementConditionNotes